spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 ## Usage

 To use the Spectro Kubernetes Dashboard pack, you have to add it to your cluster profile.
-This integrated pack supports the following clouds:
+Spectro Kubernetes Dashboard supports the following clouds:

 - Amazon Web Services (AWS)
 - Amazon Elastic Kubernetes Service (EKS)
-- Azure
 - Canonical Metal as a Service (MAAS)
 - Google Cloud Platform (GCP)
+- Microsoft Azure
 - OpenStack
 - VMware vSphere

-The Spectro Kubernetes Dashboard pack has default settings for **Access** and **Identity Provider**.
-These settings automatically install the latest version of the Spectro Proxy pack when you create the cluster profile.
+Spectro Kubernetes Dashboard has the following default settings for **Access** and **Identity Provider**.
 Changing these default settings may require some additional configuration.
 <br />

 #### Access

 The default setting is **Private**.
+When Access is set to Private, the latest version of the Spectro Proxy pack is included with Spectro Kubernetes Dashboard when you create your cluster profile.

 If you change the setting to **Public** and your cluster is in a public cloud, there is no additional configuration.

 However, if you change **Access** to **Public** and your cluster is in a private cloud, you have to manually add and configure the Spectro Proxy pack to your cluster profile.
 For more information, refer to the [Spectro Proxy](/integrations/frp) guide.